Be careful where you put your rainy day fund.

 #4 Review all options for your emergency fund.

 You may decide that you’re not taking any chances, and that the extra partial percentage point increase in money market fund yields is not worth any risk of principal loss whatsoever.
-For guidance, check out this article from About.com covering emergency funds, including where to place them:
+Here are some ideas on where to park your emergency funds:

 #5 Evaluate your financial institution.